KaDujmic/University-App/README.md

 > ---
 >
 > 1. `npm install` - Install all the dependencies needed for your application
-> 2. `docker compose up` - This will create a docker container containing 2 images of postgresql installed on alpine linux
+> 2. The database postgresql should be installed and running locally
 > 3. `npm run migreate:dev` - Create Tables and dependencies in you DB
 > 4. `npm run seed:dev` - Populate Tables with correct entities
-> 2. `npm run start:dev` - This will start your node server
+> 5. `npm run start:dev` - This will start your node server
-> 3. `Use the port displayed in the console -> default loacalhost:4000`
+> 6. `Use the port displayed in the console -> default loacalhost:4000`
 >
 > ---